 LiVe 2019: 3rd Workshop on Learning in Verification

-- proposed as a satellite event of ETAPS in Prague, Czech Republic, April 2019
+- held as a satellite event of ETAPS in Prague, Czech Republic, April 6, 2019

 The success of machine learning has recently motivated researchers in formal methods to adapt the highly scalable learning methods to the verification setting, where correctness guarantees on the result are essential.